 July 2017-June 2020

-Deborah Jones, PhD, MSN, RN, serves a three-year term on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2017, through June 30, 2020.
+Deborah Jones, PhD, RN, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2017, through June 30, 2020.

-Her research contributes to improving outcomes for acutely and critically ill patients through evidence-based oral health practices and interprofessional oral health education.
-Jones recently expanded her research to explore the professional and personal impact of moral distress on interprofessional healthcare providers and on the prevention of hospital-acquired pneumonia in acutely ill patients.
+Her research contributes to improving outcomes in acutely and critically ill patients as well as those with Parkinson’s disease through evidence-based oral health practices and interprofessional oral health education.
+Jones’ contributions have furthered the development of national oral care protocols aimed at reducing ventilator-associated pneumonia.
+She has also been funded to explore the impact of moral distress on interprofessional healthcare providers.
+Jones has several publications and given national and international presentations.

-She earned a PhD in biobehavioral clinical research and a Master of Science in Nursing, nursing administration, at Virginia Commonwealth University, Richmond, in 2007 and 2002, respectively.
-She received a Bachelor of Science in Nursing at Radford University, Radford, Virginia.
+She earned a PhD (2007) and a Master’s in Nursing Administration (2002), both from Virginia Commonwealth University, Richmond, and a Bachelor of Science in Nursing from Radford University, Radford, Virginia (1999).